LarsHenrikNelson/ClampSuite/README.md

 3. Create a new environment with `conda create --name clampsuite python=3.10`.
 4. To activate this new environment, run `conda activate clampsuite`
 5. Anaconda has an experimental option for [pip interoperability](https://docs.conda.io/projects/conda/en/latest/user-guide/configuration/pip-interoperability.html) that makes it easier to install packages using pip.
-6. To install run `pip install clampsuite`.
+6. To install run `pip install clampsuite` or `pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git` for the stable branch (main) or `pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git@develop` for the development branch.
 7. Now run `clampsuite` and you're all set.
-8. Running the command `clampsuite --version` in the terminal will print the install version of clampsuite.

-## Installation with Anaconda
-1. 'pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git' for the stable branch (main) or 'pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git@develop' for the development branch.
 8. Running the command `pip show clampsuite` in the terminal will print the details of the version of clampsuite you installed.

+## Venv installation
+1. To install run `pip install clampsuite` or `pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git` for the stable branch (main) or `pip install git+https://github.com/LarsHenrikNelson/Clampsuite.git@develop` for the development branch.
+I recommend installing Clampsuite into a virtual environment.
+2. On windows run `py -m clampsuite` otherwise run `python -m clampsuite`
+2. Running the command `pip show clampsuite` in the terminal will print the details of the version of clampsuite you installed.

 <br/>